CharafeddineMechalikh/PureEdgeSim/README.md

 ### Simulation duration VS accuracy

-This is a discrete event simulator, this means that the simulation duration depends on the number of generated events.
+This is a discrete event simulator.
+This means that the simulation duration depends on the number of generated events.
 The more the events, the longer is the simulation.

 To decrease the simulation duration you can change these parameters in the `simulation_parameters.properties`  file: